kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 and make the other person feel silly for asking for help (unintentional, I swear!).

-What I've found is we tend to try the advanced solutions and assume that the problem is a complex one.
-It can be easy to overlook a simple solution.
+What I've found is we tend to assume it's a complex problem which requires a complex solution.
+It can be easy to overlook simpler solutions.
 This is part of what can make calling Tech Support lines so frustrating.
 Of course I've checked the power and tried rebooting the computer.